devkodama/PACS-Assistant/README.md

 The **CapsLock** key turns the microphone on and off.

-**Shift-CapsLock** signs the report currently being dictated.
-If there is no open report, then it starts (or resumes) dictation on the currently open active case (*i.e.* Start reading).
+**Shift-CapsLock** signs the currently open report.

+Otherwise if there is an open study ready to start (or resume) dictation, pressing **Shift-CapsLock** begins dictation.

+Otherwise if there are studies selected in th EI worklist that are ready to start (or resume) dictation, pressing **Shift-CapsLock** begins dictation.

 **Ctrl-CapsLock** drafts the current report.